davidrbourke/KCAD/5. Containers/README.md

 ```

 ### Passing arguments with imperative commands
-Any after a double dash -- will be passed to the image as arguments/CMD, e.g. would pass --color and green
+Anything after a double dash -- will be passed to the image as arguments/CMD, e.g. would pass --color and green
 `kubectl run webapp-green --image=kodekloud/webapp-color -- --color green`
 To pass in commands to ENTRYPOINT, use --command, e.g.,
 `kubectl run webapp-green --image=kodekloud/webapp-color --command python app -- --color green`